 - A computer with internet connection

-- And some basic electronics components and tools
+- And some basic electronic components and tools

 Getting the hardware ready,

-Now that we have all the cons some of the pros are, support for more device and future devices from Microchip.
+Now that we have all the cons, let us look on it’s brighter side.
+It has support for more devices and future devices from Microchip.
 Microchip has already stopped support for PICkit2 in some of its newer devices.
-Presently there are a handful of chips that are not compatible with PICkit 2 in a year or so there will probably be a lot to that list.
+Presently there are a handful of chips that are not compatible with PICkit 2 in a year or so there will probably be a lot in that list.
 Besides, all the problems that are currently there could be fixed with a simple software update.
 The hardware is what that cannot be changed.
-Whether Microchip guys give us the update or the user community cracks it open for us is a question that only time can answer.
+Whether Microchip gives us the update or the user community cracks it open for us is a question that only time can answer.

 Setting up the IDE